afroraydude/gnulesslinux/README.md

 I wanted to see how far I could go with this

 ## Download
-The current version is: indev
+The current version is: v0.1-alpha

 Downloads will be available on my repo found [here](http://packages.afroraydude.com/wombatos/)